 If you want to visit in the same day the Vatican Museums and St. Peter's Basilica without missing the papal tombs, saving money and time, this is the best option.

-This option of a complete visit to the Vatican with an expert guide is for those who wish to make the most of the day in the Vatican environment and see its main architectural jewels.
-With this 3-hour tour you will save a lot of time queuing and you will also have exclusive access to the Papal Tombs in St. Peter's Basilica.
+This option of a complete visit to the Vatican with the guide of an expert is for those who wish to make the most of the day in the Vatican environment and see its main architectural gems.
+With this 2-hour tour you will save a lot of time queuing and you will also have exclusive access to the Papal Tombs in St. Peter's Basilica.

 In addition to explanations about specific works, this complete tour of the Vatican and St. Peter's also includes interesting information such as observing the architecture of the area, learning about the political and religious life of the Vatican (worthy of a series and in fact there are several) and anecdotes that most tourists do not know.